matplotlib/matplotblog/content/posts/matplotlib-in-data-driven-seo/index.md

 resources:
 - name: featuredImage
-  src: "featureImage.png"
+  src: "featuredImage.png"
   params:
     showOnTop: false
 ---
 ![Other visualization projects at Whites Agency.](fig4.jpg)

-[Whites Agency](https://whites.agency/) is a digital marketing partner with a strong focus on Data-driven SEO.
-What makes us unique is our own technology & a team of self-driven specialists.
-Our data scientists are passionate about using AI solutions that maximize SEO success for the clients.
-We run many Big Data analyses which enables us to find the most accurate optimization opportunities leading to higher positions in Google.
-Some of the researches we've carried out so far concentrated on Google ranking factors in [eCommerce](https://whites.agency/blog/seo-analysis-in-ecommerce-with-the-use-of-big-data/), [football category](https://whites.agency/blog/a-70-increase-in-conversion-rate-within-a-month-due-to-data-driven-seo-a-case-study-of-the-football-website-sporticos/) and [clothing market](https://whites.agency/blog/what-everyone-in-the-fashion-industry-should-know-about-seo-in-new-zealand-big-data-analysis/).
-We also perform comparative analysis of large scale [website speed performance](https://whites.agency/blog/google-lighthouse-study-seo-ranking-factors-in-ecommerce-vs-news/).

-[White Dog Technology](https://whites.agency/our-technology/) is our response to frequent changes in Google's algorithm and the development of AI solutions.
-Our work got recognized and therefore we are a beneficient of research and industrial grant that allows us to develop new functions of our technology.
-Moreover, we are the authors of White Crow Technology - an automated tool for researching and analyzing Google's paid campaigns.
-Our data-driven SEO based on real data rather than old-fashioned practices ensures an optimal decision-making process for the clients we work with.

-# Data Visualization in Python using matplotlib
+Search Engine Optimization (SEO) is a process that aims to increase quantity and quality of website traffic by ensuring a website can be found in search engines for phrases that are relevant to what the site is offering.
+Google is the most popular search engine in the world and presence in top search results is invaluable for any online business since click rates drop exponentially with ranking position.
+Since the beginning, specialized entities have been decoding signals that influence position in search engine result page (SERP) focusing on e.g. number of outlinks, presence of keywords or content length.
+Developed practices typically resulted in better visibility, but needed to be constantly challenged because search engines introduce changes to their algorithms even every day.
+Since the rapid advancements in Big Data and machine learning finding significant ranking factors became increasingly more difficult.
+Thus, the whole SEO field required a shift where recommendations are backed up by large scale studies based on real data rather than old-fashioned practices.
+[Whites Agency](https://whites.agency/) focuses strongly on Data-Driven SEO.
+We run many Big Data analyses which give us insights into multiple optimization opportunities.

 Majority of cases we are dealing with right now focus on data harvesting and analysis.
-In blogging, data presentation plays an important part and since the beginning, we needed a tool that would allow us to experiment with different forms of visualizations.
+Data presentation plays an important part and since the beginning, we needed a tool that would allow us to experiment with different forms of visualizations.
 Because our organization is Python driven, matplotlib was a straightforward choice for us.
 It is a mature project that offers flexibility and control.
-Among other features, matplotlib figures can be easily exported not only to raster graphic formats (png, jpg) but also to vector ones (SVG, PDF, EPS), creating high-quality images that can be embedded in HTML code, LaTeX or utilized by graphic designers.
+Among other features, matplotlib figures can be easily exported not only to raster graphic formats (png, jpg) but also to vector ones (svg, pdf, eps), creating high-quality images that can be embedded in HTML code, LaTeX or utilized by graphic designers.
 In one of our projects, matplotlib was a part of the Python processing pipeline that automatically generated pdf summaries from an HTML template for individual clients.
+Every data visualization project has the same core presented in the figure below, where data is loaded from the database, processed in pandas or PySpark and finally visualized with matplotlib.

 ![Data Visualization Pipeline at Whites Agency](fig1.png)

-We choose two cases that demonstrate how matplotlib is used in our organization.
-Every data visualization project has the same core presented in the figure above, where data is loaded from the database, processed in pandas or PySpark and finally visualized with matplotlib.
-In each case we set up a global style, which is the basis for all figures (overwritten if necessary):
+In what follows, we would like to share two insights from our studies.
+All figures were prepeared in matplotlib and in each case we set up a global style (overwritten if necessary):
 ```
 import matplotlib.pyplot as plt
 from cycler import cycler